Kochavi Shemesh: Views and legacy

 Throughout his life, Shemesh promoted the rights of Mizrahi Jews and Palestinians, as well as other marginalized groups around the world.
 He was quoted in 1973 as saying that "[Mizrahi's] strongest bond is with the poor and oppressed in the Middle East", and that the Black Panthers' goals were to "[seek] an alliance with the Arabs and forming an economic bloc to counter the influences of both US and the USSR."
 Shemesh was critical of the Israeli government, condemning its treatment of Palestinians and supporting cession of Israeli territory for the establishment of a separate Palestinian State.
 Shemesh met with leaders of the PLO and expressed solidarity with their cause, stating that "there will be no equality for Mizrahim for as long as there is occupation".

-While many of Shemesh's political were unpopular in Israel, he inspired a generation of Mizrahi activists in the country.
+Although many of Shemesh's political views were unpopular in Israel, he inspired a generation of Mizrahi activists in the country.